-During the pandemic, Elyse has been involved in many remote projects.
-The Cell Theatre in Brooklyn, NY will premiere a subtitled audio recording of Daniel Felsenfeld and Be Goodwin’s new opera Exposure in Fall 2020 in which Elyse creates the leading role of Emily in collaboration with Boston duo Transient Canvas.
-She will appear on composer Rossa Crean’s album “a lonely voice in these haunted rooms” of a capella vocal works written in quarantine, singing his Nightingale Songs.
-Elyse has also self released her second album of art song entitled “Formless”- an exploration of loss and faith through Dvorak’s Biblical Songs.
+During the pandemic, Elyse created the role of Emily in the premiere of Daniel Felsenfeld and Be Goodwin’s new opera Exposure hosted by the Cell Theatre in Brooklyn, NY in collaboration with Boston duo Transient Canvas.
+Elyse also self-released her second album of art song entitled “Formless”- an exploration of loss and faith through Dvorak’s Biblical Songs.
 Both of her albums- “Untethered” and “Formless” are now internationally acclaimed and on rotation for classical radio stations worldwide including WQXR, WFMT (National and Chicago), KXLU, CapRadio, In-flight Entertainment, and many more.
 “Inspirational in both interpretation and content, Formless offers a salve for the soul in troubled times such as these” by WGTE Radio.